Byron/google-apis-rs/gen/sqladmin1_beta4-cli/README.md

 all around the world may deplete the daily quota.

 You can workaround this limitation by putting your own secrets file at this location:
-`~/.google-service-cli/sqladmin1-beta4-secret.json`, assuming that the required *sqladmin* API was enabled for it.
+`~/.google-service-cli/sql1-beta4-secret.json`, assuming that the required *sql* API was enabled for it.
 Such a secret file can be downloaded in the *Google Developer Console* at *APIs & auth -> Credentials -> Download JSON* and used as is.